Weeping Fig (Ficus benjamina) Indoor Care, Propagation, common Problems & Solutions

 Watering

-Water Weeping Fig liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Ficus benjamina liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent yellowing and leaf drop.

-Reduce watering during the cold season to maintain the soil barely moist as growth is reduced at this time but do not let the soil dry out completely.
+Decrease watering in fall and winter to maintain the soil barely moist as growth is reduced at this time.
+Do not let the soil dry out completely to avoid wilting, drooping, yellowing and leaf loss.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to sudden leaf drop and root-rot disease and death of the plant.
-Learn more on how to water houseplants the correct way.
+Make sure that soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.

 Light Requirements

-Weeping Fig grows best in bright light with 4-6 hours of morning and late afternoon direct sunshine but away from hot midday sunshine.
+Yes.
+Weeping Figs need bright light with 4-6 hours of morning and late afternoon direct sunshine.
+Keep them away from hot midday sunshine to prevent scorching.

 The plant can adapt to lower light but it will grow much slower.
 However, the variegated Benjamin Figs require bright light to maintain the variegation.